Psy-Fer/svb/README.md

 Around **2x faster on average** than `streamvbyte64` across all variants and sizes (range: 1.4x–2.7x).
 Full stage-by-stage breakdowns, fused decoder analysis, and VBZ-K parallel decode numbers are in the [Performance](https://psy-fer.github.io/svb/performance.html) docs.

+SVB-ZD and ex-zd are also measured against slow5lib's compiled C reference on the same data: SVB-ZD's SIMD encode/decode is 6.6–7.2x over its own scalar fallback, and ex-zd beats the C reference by 2.6–5.1x on real nanopore reads (the regime that matters — real BLOW5 signal has 0.9–2.3% exception density, well below the pathological profiles where the two are closer).
+See the [Performance](https://psy-fer.github.io/svb/performance.html) docs for the full breakdown, including the from-scratch C comparison methodology.

 If you run the benchmarks on another system (especially ARM with NEON) I'd love to see the results.
 Run:

 ```sh